-The lifecycle is composed of four nymphal stages.
+The lifecycle is compose of four nymphal stages.
 They lay their eggs in minutes into nooks or on foliage.
-The baby Booklice emerge in a small, flightless form, just like the adult.
+The baby booklice emerge in a small, flightless form, just like the adult.
 The egg can take 21 days before it hatches.

 The Booklice Anatomy

-The Booklice size are approximately 1mm – 2mm in length.
+The booklice size range is approximately 1mm – 2mm in length.
 This species of insect have soft bodies, their head are prominent, neck between the head and thorax is fairly narrow.
 Most of a their bodies composes of their abdomen.

 Their colour on the other hand, can vary from transparent, white, grey or brown.
 Some species have two pairs of wings while others have none, easily mistaken for bedbug nymphs and vice versa.

 The Booklice Dietary